YiKaiLiao/Coffee-Enthusiast-Hub/backend/README_DEPLOYMENT.md

-# Deployment of Coffee Enthusiast Hub - Frontend to AWS EC2
+# Deployment of Coffee Enthusiast Hub - Django server to AWS EC2

 This document provides step-by-step instructions for deploying the Django server to AWS EC2.